Crystalline color superconductors: The two-flavor inhomogeneous phases

-For any value of $\delta\mu$, the ground state in \textcite{Nickel:2008ng} is determined using a two-steps procedure.
-Firstly, the magnitude of $q$ in Eq.~\eqref{eq:BN2} is fixed, and the profile $\Delta(z)$ is determined by solving the gap equation.
-Then, among several choices for $q$, the physical value corresponds to the one which minimizes the free-energy.
+For any value of $\delta\mu$, the ground state determined by \textcite{Nickel:2008ng} is obtained using a two-step procedure.
+First, the magnitude of $q$ in Eq.~\eqref{eq:BN2} is fixed, and the profile $\Delta(z)$ is determined by solving the gap equation.
+Then, among several choices for $q$, the physical value corresponds to the one minimizing the free energy.
 In the left panel of Fig.~\ref{Fig:soliton}, which is taken from \textcite{Nickel:2008ng}, we plot the profile $\Delta(z)$ obtained by the numerical solution of the gap equation at fixed value of $q$.
-In the plot, $\delta\mu$ is fixed to the numerical value $0.7\Delta_{0}$ with $\Delta_{0} = 80$ MeV; but changing $\delta\mu$ does not change the picture qualitatively.
-For $q$ of the same order of $\Delta_{0}$, the shape of the gap function is very close to that of the strip.
+In the plot, $\delta\mu$ is fixed to the numerical value $0.7\Delta_{\rm 2SC}$ with $\Delta_{\rm 2SC} = 80$ MeV; but changing $\delta\mu$ does not change the picture qualitatively.
+For $q$ of the same order of $\Delta_{\rm 2SC}$, the shape of the gap function is very close to that of the strip.
 In this case, the largest contribution to the gap comes from the lowest order harmonic $n=1$ in Eq.~\eqref{eq:BN2}.
-However, for small values of $q/\Delta_0$, the solution of the gap equation has a solitonic shape.
-This is evident in the case $q=0.1\Delta_0$, in which $\Delta(z) \approx \pm\Delta_0$ for one half-period, then suddenly changes its sign in a narrow interval.
+However, for small values of $q/\Delta_{\rm 2SC}$, the solution of the gap equation has a solitonic shape.
+This is evident in the case $q=0.1\Delta_{\rm 2SC}$, in which $\Delta(z) \approx \pm\Delta_{\rm 2SC}$ for one half-period, then suddenly changes its sign in a narrow interval.
 In this case, the higher order harmonics play a relevant role in the gap function profile.

 In the right panel of Fig.~\ref{Fig:soliton}, we report the plot of the physical value of $q$ as a function of $\delta\mu$.
 In the window in which $q=0$, the ground state is the homogeneous BCS state.
-At the critical value $\delta\mu\equiv\delta\mu_c\approx0.695\Delta_0$, the ground state has $q\neq0$.
+At the critical value $\delta\mu\equiv\delta\mu_c\approx0.695\Delta_{\rm 2SC}$, the ground state has $q\neq0$.
 This signals the transition to the inhomogeneous phase.
 Since $q$ can be arbitrary small in proximity of the transition point, from the left panel of Fig.~\ref{Fig:soliton} we read that the ground state will consist of a solitonic structure for $\delta\mu\approx\delta\mu_c$.
 As $\delta\mu$ is increased, the physical value of $q$ increases as well.
 Therefore, again from the left panel of the figure, we read that the solitonic structure will continuously evolve into the strip structure.